diverdale/json_parser/README.md

-This is a test README
+json_parser is a package to dynamically search through a json object by key.